“You can discover more about a person in an hour of play than in a year of conversation.” by Plato

 Included in the Digital Ideas Advent Calendar with a new idea each day!

 Throughout my teaching years, I’ve struggled with getting my students or trainees to readily participate.
 Learners are shy about exposing themselves to peers, especially if they do not know them well.
 Icebreakers can help alleviate our learners’ hesitation, because they relax the atmosphere, allow learners to share without the pressure of being graded, and help our learners get to know each other.
 In the slide presentation below I share some digital icebreakers I have used with learners of various ages.
 Find more in the bookmarks that follow the presentation.
-Find some of these icebreakers and other digital activities in my ebook, Learning to Go, which is currently $5.99.
-Learning to Go also contains editable handouts and rubrics that are mobile-friendly.
+Find some of these icebreakers and other digital activities in my ebook, Learning to Go.

 Here are a few of the ideas I talked about during my presentation: